 Some coin edges are used to make a diamond effect under the light.
 And some edges around the coin present special meaning for specified units and groups, such as rope edge.

 Cut out is a special treat for any challenge coin.
 Cut out parts are usually shaped as the logo or special icons on the inner part.

 Sandblasting is used to make the coin stand out with a sandblasting effect.
 Gold and silver sandblasting are more popular on custom coins.

 It is a clear coating on the surface of the coin, providing a smooth surface for soft enamel coin.
 Epoxy coating is mainly used to protect scratching and adding a covering layer to the surface.

-2D coin and 3D coin
+2D Coin and 3D Coin

-They are two popular types for custom coins, different crafts and process make them has different appearance.
+They are two popular types for custom coins, different crafts and process make them has a different appearance.

 Recessed color areas and raised metal parts on soft enamel coin.
-And the hard enamel coin feature with flat and glossy surface.
+And the hard enamel coin feature with a flat and glossy surface.

 All of the metal prizes, such as lapel pins, custom medals have the same terms as challenge coins.
 You can refer to these above terms.